 Part I: Modification of an Order, Decree or Merged Agreement

-Generally speaking, those orders that are decretal in nature or based on agreements merged in the order are modified only on a showing of a substantial change of circumstances, including financial hardship.
+Generally speaking, those orders that are decretal in nature or based on agreements merged in the order can be modified upon a showing of a substantial change of circumstances, including financial hardship.
 DRL 236(B)(9)(b)(1).
+For additional bases to modify an order, decree or unmerged agreement, see Part III of this article.
 Among the factors to be considered in determining whether there has been a substantial change in circumstances warranting an upward modification of support are the increased needs of the children, the increased cost of living insofar as it results in greater expenses for the children, a loss of income or assets by a parent, and the current and prior lifestyles of the children.
-Shedd v.
+Matter of O’Connor-Gang v.
+Munoz, 143 A.D.3d 825 (2d Dep’t 2016); Matter of Diaz v.
+Smatkitboriharn, 158 A.D.3d 760 (2d Dep’t 2018), citing Shedd v.
 Shedd, 277 A.D.2d 917 (4th Dep’t 2000).

-In order to prevail on a claim for an upward modification, it is important to set forth specific increased expenses as well as the fact that the obligor’s income has significantly increased, so that he or she can afford to pay the needed increase.
-Jones v.
-Jones, 239 A.D.2d 419 (2d Dep’t 1997).
+In order to prevail on a claim for an upward modification on a substantial change in circumstances basis, it is important to set forth specific increased expenses as well as the fact that the obligor’s income has significantly increased, so that he or she can afford to pay the needed increase.
+Matter of Baumgardner v.
+Baumgardner, 126 A.D.3d 895, 896-97 (2d Dep’t 2015).
 It is simply not enough to allege that a modification of a child support order is necessary because one party’s income has increased.
+Matter of Thomas v.
+Fosmire, 138 A.D.3d 1007, 1008 (2d Dep’t 2016).
 Nor is it sufficient to generally allege that the children’s needs have increased because they have matured or because of the cost of inflation.
 Love v.
 Love, 303 A.D.2d 756 (2d Dep’t 2003).
 The petitioner must prove by a preponderance of the evidence, competent and specific evidence, that the child’s needs are not being met.

 The proponent of a downward modification of an order that is decretal in nature must show a substantial change in circumstances that is not self-imposed.
 A loss of employment can constitute a change of circumstances warranting a downward modification where it can be shown that the obligor lost his job through no fault of his own and diligently sought re-employment in his field.
-Meyer v.
-Meyer, 205 A.D.2d 784 (2d Dep’t 1994).
+Matter of Rudy v.
+Rudy, 167 A.D.3d 751 (2d Dep’t 2018).
 However, an obligor will not meet his burden warranting vacatur of his support obligations where he does not keep up his efforts to find a position commensurate with his qualifications and experience.
+Matter of Addimondo v.
+Huerta, 147 A.D.3d 750, 752 (2d Dep’t 2017).
 Where this is the case, the court will impute income to the obligor based upon his prior earnings history.
 Baffi v.
 Baffi, 24 A.D.3d 578 (2d Dep’t 2005).
 Similarly, a downward modification will not be granted where the obligor has decided to invest his assets in a new business venture, which serves to alter his circumstances.
+Matter of Addimondo v.
+Huerta, 147 A.D.3d at 752.
 The court will view such an attempt as a self-imposed hardship and while mindful that the parent is entitled to attempt to improve his vocation, the children will not be expected to subsidize such a decision through a reduction in the child support award.
-Doyle v.
+Matter of Bustamonte v.
+Donawa, 119 A.D.3d 559, 560 (2d Dep’t 2014), citing Doyle v.
 Doyle, 230 A.D.2d 795 (2d Dep’t 1996).